 Ok technically, a pair of scissors + a mat is going to help increase your cutting accuracy too.
 A cheap cardboard mat like this Dritz Kraft Board will serve you for years.
 Carboard mat + nice shears = good sewing fun for a crazy long time.

 Rotary mats: bigger is better

-On to the reality of rotary mats.
 If you mostly sew quilts, a little mat is probably going to suit all your needs.
 A tiny mat for garment sewing will be a mega pain.
 You’ll have to keep sliding the mat under your fabric as you cut.
 As you do this, the fabric can shift annoyingly.

 For rotary cutting, I’d suggest investing in a cutting mat that is as large as your cutting table.
 This cutting mat from Sullivan’s measures 40″x72″ which is big enough for most garment sewing projects.

 If you’re not sure if using a rotary cutter is going to be a regular part of your sewing, buy several smaller mats when you can get a deal.
 Butt them up against each other, and it’s almost as nice as a full sized mat.